 - Include the query, interview questions, search statements, relevant search results, and the client’s comments about the results in your reports.

-- Final Report: Write an original paper on a significant issue in the online information environment.
+- Final Research Report: Write an original paper on a significant issue in the online information environment.
 Topics can be gleaned from required reading and class discussion or students may explore other areas with the instructor's approval.
-The paper should be 12 to 15 pages.
-Follow APA standards and all the rules of good grammar and syntax.
-Use Times Roman 12 or Arial 11 typeface.
-Include a bibliography with at least eight citations within the past two years to current and the date retrieved.
-Older sources are acceptable as long as you also include current information.
-You're expected to use the databases and sources worked with during the semester to research your final report.
+The paper should be 15 to 20 pages inclusive of a list of 10-15 references, 10 of which should be within the past two years.
+Follow APA standards and all the rules of good grammar, organization, and syntax.
+Use Times Roman 12 or Arial 11 typeface and include a single-spaced abstract with your name on the title page.
+Submit as a Word file to me at firstname.lastname@example.org with the paper title as the name of the file and in the email Subject line.
+The final research report is due the last day of class, Tuesday, May 15th at 11:59 p.m.
+Pacific.
+You're expected to use the Big Three to research your final report.
+If the Big Three do not produce information about your topic, other sources and databases are acceptable with the following requirement: Provide an introduction explaining why the Big Three did not work for your topic and add an appendix that includes database or sources used along with search strategies tried.
+Older citations are acceptable when applicable.
+If current information is not available, explain reasons for lack of current information in your introduction.
+When Dialog databases contain abstracts without fulltext and you require fulltext articles, use other sources available to you.
+Peer-reviewed articles are not required.
 All papers will be evaluated on the basis of their fit with the objectives of the course and assignments, your stated goals, normal standards of organization and composition, and quality of analysis and presentation.

 Additional Requirements and Comments